ksator/junos-automation-with-ansible/README.md

 # About Junos automation with Ansible

 There are two modules librairies to interact with Junos
-- An Ansible library for Junos built by Juniper, and available on [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
+- An Ansible library for Junos built by Juniper
+    - These modules are available on [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
-- An Ansible library for Junos built by Ansible and shipped with Ansible installation
+- An Ansible library for Junos built by Ansible and shipped with Ansible
   - Since Ansible version >= 2.1, Ansible natively includes [core modules for Junos](http://docs.ansible.com/ansible/latest/list_of_network_modules.html#junos).
   - The Junos modules included in Ansible core have names which begin with the prefix **junos_**.